 This was a difficult dish to photograph.
 As I said, my sauce was too thick, and the grayish color was hardly photogenic.
 It looked better with the sauce on top of the noodles, rather than mixed in.
 But it definitely TASTED better all mixed together, so don’t skip that step!

 I know I haven’t been posting the healthiest recipes lately.
-Easter and our anniversary were both cause for celebration and splurging.
+Easter and our anniversary were both causes for celebration and splurging.
 Fear not, healthier recipes are on the way!

 happy anniversary! me and my husband’s anniversary is on tuesday. april is a lovely month for a wedding ;)

 i recently discovered stella and dot(first heard about it through your giveaway but saw the jewelry in person recently) and although i don’t own anything right now, it’s definitely something i am yearning for ;) how awesome that you get samples!

 this is definitely a perfect “manly” hearty meal! i own the cookbook and have strayed away from trying the recipe, just because it’s a bit too “stick to your ribs” for my taste. you did a lovely job of photographing it!